guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## Characterized samples
 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/nb.png" width=400>

-The samples used in the experiments are "nanobeam", it consist of a one dimensional photonic cristal for photons confinement and a quantum well for electrons confinement. which can be coupled together to create a Quantum Electro Dynamic system, Our goal is to have a better understanding of the physical phenomenons involved in nanobeams by performing space and time dependent measurement.
+The samples used in the experiments are "nanobeam", it consist of a one dimensional photonic cristal for photons confinement and a quantum well for electrons confinement, which can be coupled together to create a Quantum Electro Dynamic system, Our goal is to have a better understanding of the physical phenomenons involved in nanobeams by performing space and time dependent measurement.

 ### Micro-Photoluminescence